fullstack412/AWS-serverless-starter/README.md

 If you don't want to publish your API to a custom domain, remove the `serverless-domain-manager` from the `plugins` section, and the `customDomains` entry from the `custom` section of the `serverless.yml` file.

-**Wild Card Certificate:** Make sure that the wildcard certificate is within double quotes
+**Wild Card Certificate:** Make sure that the wildcard certificate is within double quotes.

 ## What you can find in the code